 - Business analyst – 1

 Also, we divided the process into six sprints.
 Each sprint was to last two weeks and cover particular tasks.
 We took into account the costs of UI/UX and testing.
 Besides, we indicated how many hours a project manager and DevOps will need to organize work.
 In the end, we summed up all the points and provided the total amount.
 Below is an example of a detailed estimate from Softensy.

 If the client is satisfied with our plan, we sign a contract and begin to work.
-In the software development agreement, we describe the developer’s duties, delivery terms, and payment scheme.
+We describe the developer’s duties, delivery terms, and payment scheme in the software development agreement.
 We also indicate that the client will hold all intellectual property rights in the software.

 As a rule, we get to work immediately after signing the contract.
 Note that all projects are developed only by our in-house team.
 That has many benefits:

 - high professional skills

 - tighter cooperation

 Working with the in-house team is less risky.
 However, realistically it has one drawback.
 The developers with the necessary skill-set may be busy with an ongoing project.
 In this case, we postpone the start of development but not more than for a month.
 During this time, our team intends to allocate resources for project implementation.